LuyangFang/MultiCOP/README.md

 ### Tutorial

 MultiCOP requires two data tables in matrix form as input, denoted as **X** and **Y**, each with dimensions of n_sample by n_feature.
-The instructions for implementing MultiCOP are available in [example.R](https://github.com/Luyang8991/MultiCOP/blob/main/code/example.R).
-The tutorial shows how to implement the first scenario in simulation.
+The script [utils.R](https://github.com/Luyang8991/MultiCOP/blob/main/code/utils.R) contains all the utility functions that are essential for the operations carried out in the project.
+The script [main.R](https://github.com/Luyang8991/MultiCOP/blob/main/code/main.R) hosts the main function of the project.
+An example for implementing MultiCOP is available in [example.R](https://github.com/Luyang8991/MultiCOP/blob/main/code/example.R).
+This example shows how to implement the second scenario in the simulation section.

 #### Requirement

 The function is built on R version 4.1.1.
-The [requirement.txt](https://github.com/zoey114/MultiCOP/blob/main/requirements.txt) file lists all the packages the notebook depends on.
+The [requirement.txt](https://github.com/Luyang8991/MultiCOP/blob/main/requirements.txt) file lists all the packages the notebook depends on.

 ### Data used in the paper